k0pernicus/goyave/README.md

 ### General

-`goyave` is a small and simple command-line tool to interact with your local git repositories, in order to keep an eye on them.
+`goyave` is a simple command-line tool to interact (**read only**) with your local git repositories, just in order to keep an eye on them.
-It creates and updates a TOML file (in your `$HOME`), to perform the speed-up of interactions.
+This tool creates and updates a TOML file (in your `$HOME` directory), to speed-up interactions and to perform back-ups if you need.

+### VISIBLE / HIDDEN ?

-`goyave` allows you to get some informations about _dirty_ git repositories in your system (a _dirty_ repository is a repository that contains non-commited files, modified files, etc...).
+`goyave` allows you to get some informations about _dirty_ git repositories in your system (a _dirty_ repository is a repository that contains non-commited files, modified files, etc...), via the `state` command.
-In order to get updates on repositories you are interested in, `goyave` uses a binary system that consists in telling him what are the repositories you are interested for (in this project, we call them _VISIBLE_ repositories).
+In order to get updates on repositories you are interested in, `goyave` uses a binary system:
+* repositories you are interested in are considered as **VISIBLE**,
+* repositories you want to ignore are considered as **HIDDEN**.

+You can modify the default behaviour of `goyave` in your configuration file.

+### Commands

+* `goyave init` -> Command to create an empty configuration file if this one does not exists on your system
+* `goyave add` -> Command to add the current directory in the local configuration file
+* `goyave crawl` -> Command to crawl your hard drive to find git repositories - those repositories will be classified as **VISIBLE** or **HIDDEN** according to the local system configuration
+* `goyave load` -> Command to load an existing configuration file, to retrieve a previous system (for example, to retrieve a work system after an hard reboot)
+* `goyave path` -> Command to get the path of a local git repository (useful if your repositories are spread in your file system)
+* `goyave state` -> Command to get the current state of your **VISIBLE** git repositories

 ### Screenshot